Indonesian communist exiles in Tirana

 Following the military take-over in Indonesia and the massacres of 1965–66, the Albanian capital Tirana became one of the main hubs for exiled members and sympathizers of the pro-Chinese wing of the Communist Party of Indonesia (PKI).
-According to prof. Justus van der Kroef there were about forty Indonesian communists staying in Tirana in the early 1970s, around half of them organized in the Persatuan Peladjar Indonesia ('Indonesian Students Association').
+According to professor Justus van der Kroef there were about forty Indonesian communists staying in Tirana in the early 1970s, around half of them organized in the Persatuan Peladjar Indonesia ('Indonesian Students Association').
 The Tirana-based group often acted as spokespersons of the party.

 Establishment

 According to Ruth McVey the establishment of Tirana as a hub for PKI exiles began with the 5th congress of the Party of Labour of Albania (PPSh) in November 1966.
 The PKI delegation at the congress was led by Jusuf Adjitorop, a candidate member of the PKI politburo before the coup.
 Now he headed the PKI Delegation in Beijing, having survived the purge of PKI by being in China for medical treatment prior to the coup.
 In his address to the Albanian party congress, Adjitorop called for the reconstruction of PKI under the banner of Marxism–Leninism and Mao Tse-Tung Thought, calling for protracted armed struggle of the peasantry to overthrow the rule of Suharto and Nasution.
-Following the Albanian party congress Tirana became the main centre the pro-Chinese wing of PKI in exile, rather than Beijing.
+Following the Albanian party congress Tirana became the main centre of the pro-Chinese wing of the PKI in exile, rather than Beijing.
 The dominant view is that neither the Chinese government nor the PKI wished that the party would be perceived as too closely linked to China.
 Another key factor was that Tirana was geographically close to other hubs of exiled Indonesian student activists across Eastern Europe.
 Notably the PKI had opted not to condemn the Albanian party at the 1961 Congress of the Communist Party of the Soviet Union in Moscow.